-The Mount Baker Marathon was thought up in 1909 by a group of Bellingham mountaineers and businessmen.
+The original Mount Baker Marathon was thought up in 1909 by a group of Bellingham mountaineers and businessmen.
 They would soon organize to become the Mount Baker Club and host the first Mount Baker Marathon in 1911.
+The race started in Bellingham and took runners via train or car to trail heads on Mt.
+Baker.
+Then runners would tackle the roughly 30 mile out and back to the summit on foot, returning to finish in Bellingham which ever way they could.
 The race was held for three years from 1911-1913.
-There are countless stories to be told from those early editions of the race.
-And though the race drew the attention of professional and international runners, after the third year and several near tragic accidents and some calling the race a human horse race, the Mt Baker Marathon was ended.
+After several near tragic accidents and some calling the race, “a human horse race” the race was ended.

 The races origin story is told in the documentary "The Mountain Runners".
-You can stream the full documentary by renting it through the Play store or Itunes by going to the The Mountain Runners website.
+You can stream the full documentary by renting it on the Play store, Itunes or youtube.
+Links can be found on the The Mountain Runners website.